 Industry 1.0 to Industry 4.0

 To talk about automation and modern manufacturing.
-It’s important to understand how the concepts and practical applications of automation have evolved over time.
+It’s important to understand how the concepts and practical applications of automation have evolved.

 Industry 1.0 introduced mechanization.
 Also known as the first industrial revolution, Industry 1.0 consisted of water-, steam-, and fossil fuel-powered systems that replaced animal power with machine power.